7c7engineering/multiflasher-pro/technical_study.md

 # Interface to the PC:
-* FT230X (€2.05) → doesn’t have DTR output
+* ~~FT230X (€2.05)~~ → doesn’t have DTR output
-* FT231XS-R
+* ~~FT231XS-R~~ → single UART
   * good driver support
   * internal 3V3 LDO, internal crystal, minimal external components needed.
   * using as UPDI programming software for Atmel AVR
   * single UART
-* CP2105 (doesn't allow for extra features such as USB-PD sink)
+* CP2105
   * 2 UARTs
   * DTR output
   * LCSC C109102 (€1.83)
+  * USB-PD sink configuration would have to be done over strapping pins, not over I²C (because there's no I²C master).
+The [CYPD3177-24LQXQ](https://jlcpcb.com/partdetail/3345638-CYPD317724LQXQ/C2959321) could be used.
+  * option for 3V3 self powered operation
+  * no support for SWD programming
 * RP2040
   * 2 UARTs
   * DTR output
   * LCSC C109102 (€1.83)
   * I²C for configuration of USB-PD sink
+  * requires programming

 # Target power
 * [Limiting In-rush Current in MOSFET Power Switches](http://www.mosaic-industries.com/embedded-systems/microcontroller-projects/electronic-circuits/push-button-switch-turn-on/inrush-current-limited-mosfet), might use LM73100 instead.
-* An extra diode is needed to prevent the switch from being opened by the target sourcing current back into the programmer.
+* An extra diode is needed to prevent the switch from being opened by the target, sourcing current back into the programmer.
 * The target power voltage value is fixed, as it will be almost in all cases be used to power an LDO on the target.
 Anyway, a target should be able to cope with 5V being provided on the target port, because that's also a valid voltage for the previous ITL211205.
 A wrong switch setting there would also kill your target.

 # ESP Programming connection